rhizome/urlchecker/README.md

 ```

 ### Options ###
+By default, no email is sent when checks are successful.
 ```bash
 -c --config_file     Path to YAML config file (default: ./urlcheck.yml) -m --markers         Send a marker email every hour